bangcorrupt/freetribe-docs/docs/cpu-architecture.md

 `freetribe/cpu/src/kernel/device/dev_*`

-The device layer uses peripheral drivers to provide access to system devices, such as flash memory or the LCD.
+Device drivers use peripheral drivers to provide access to system devices, such as flash memory or the LCD.
+Received data is queued and dealt with on demand by the layer above.
 Device drivers may use multiple peripheral drivers, for example, using SPI to control the LCD and GPIO to control the backlight.

 ### Service

 `freetribe/cpu/src/kernel/service/svc_*`

-The service layer uses device drivers to provide services to the kernel.
+The service layer uses device drivers to provide high level services to the kernel.
 Examples include MIDI processing and handling the control panel.
 Services are implemented as non-blocking state machines and should do as little as possible each time they are invoked.